douglasdavis/tdub/docs/index.rst

 |Actions Status| |Documentation Status| |PyPI| |Python Version|

-``tdub`` is a Python project for handling some downstsream steps in the ATLAS Run 2 tW inclusive cross section analysis.
-The project provides a simple command line interface for performing standard analysis tasks
+``tdub`` is a Python project for handling some downstsream steps in the ATLAS Run 2 :math:`tW` inclusive cross section analysis.
+The project provides a simple command line interface for performing standard analysis tasks including:
-including:

 - BDT feature selection and hyperparameter optimization.
 - Training BDT models on our Monte Carlo.